arcus-azure/arcus.webapi/docs/preview/features/logging.md

 ```

 When used as in the example above, the all routes of the controller will be excluded from the telemtry tracking.
-The exclude attribute allows you to specify on a more specific level what part of the request should be excluded.
+You can also opt for a more finer grained control over what part of the request should be excluded, by using the `RequestTrackingAttribute`.

 ```csharp
 [ApiController]